-Ever wonder exactly what goes into a slap shot?
+Ever wonder what goes into a slap shot?
 How to make the science work for you.

 The slap shot.
 It’s one of the deadliest shots in hockey, and can reach speeds of over 100 mph.
 The video below delves into the science behind the slap shot.
 You can clearly see how much of the body is involved in the shot, as well as the considerable amount of stick bending.
 It goes without saying that this shot is quite complicated in terms of biomechanics.

 The 6 Phases of the Slap Shot

 - Backswing: The wind up before the shot, with the hockey stick up in the air behind the player

 - Downswing: The motion of swinging the hockey stick down towards the puck